nixworks/public/news/2008/02/16/index.md

 ##### Harvard University
 ### [ A student dies of unknown causes while competing at the Harvard National Speech and Debate Tournament. ](/news/2008/02/16/a-student-dies-of-unknown-causes-while-competing-at-the-harvard-national-speech-and-debate-tournament.md)
-_Context: Debate, Speech, Harvard University_
+_Context: Speech, Harvard University, Debate_

 ##### U.S. President
 ### [ The President of the United States George W. Bush arrives in Benin on the first leg of a five-nation African tour. ](/news/2008/02/16/the-president-of-the-united-states-george-w-bush-arrives-in-benin-on-the-first-leg-of-a-five-nation-african-tour.md)
-_Context: George W. Bush, Benin, U.S. President, Africa_
+_Context: George W. Bush, Benin, Africa, U.S. President_

 ##### 2008
 ### [ United States presidential election, 2008: A majority of Michigan's Republican delegates say that they will support John McCain following the withdrawal of Michigan primary winner Mitt Romney from the race.
 McCain has also won the allegiance of a majority of Louisiana delegates. ](/news/2008/02/16/united-states-presidential-election-2008-a-majority-of-michigan-s-republican-delegates-say-that-they-will-support-john-mccain-following-t.md)
-_Context: 2008, John McCain, Louisiana, primary election, Republican, Mich., Mitt Romney_
+_Context: Republican, Mich., Mitt Romney, Louisiana, primary election, 2008, John McCain_

 ##### Street racing
 ### [ A street racing accident kills eight people and injures four in Accokeek, Maryland. ](/news/2008/02/16/a-street-racing-accident-kills-eight-people-and-injures-four-in-accokeek-maryland.md)
-_Context: street racing, Accokeek, Maryland_
+_Context: Accokeek, Maryland, street racing_

 ## [Previous Day...](/news/2008/02/15/index.md)